git-push deploy

 For people who prefer SSH to web dashboards.

 picd is for developers and small teams who want to deploy fast without cloud provider lock-in.
 You write a docker-compose file, you push it, your containers are live, and if something breaks you SSH in and fix it.
-No platform-specific buildpacks, no web console navigation, no API key management.
+No platform-specific tools, no web console navigation, no API key management.

 Frequently asked questions.